North Korea exporting coal to South Korea and Japan via Russia despite U.N. sanctions: Europe intel sources | The Japan Times

 An independent panel of experts reported to the Security Council on Sept.
 5 that North Korea had been “deliberately using indirect channels to export prohibited commodities, evading sanctions.”

-Reuters reported last month that Russian tankers had supplied fuel to North Korea at sea and U.S. President Donald Trump told Reuters in an interview on Jan.
+It was reported last month that Russian tankers had supplied fuel to North Korea at sea and U.S. President Donald Trump said in an interview on Jan.
 17 that Russia was helping Pyongyang get supplies in violation of the sanctions.

 The U.S. Treasury on Wednesday imposed sanctions on nine entities, 16 people and six North Korean ships it accused of helping the weapons programs.